tasmota/docs/docs/Thermostat.md

 ### Multi-controller

 The tasmota driver can be compiled to be used in devices with more than one output, allowing independant controllers for each one of the outputs.
-This feature has been successfully tested with an Sonoff 4CH PRO R2.
+This feature has been successfully tested with a Sonoff 4CH PRO R2.

 ![Pinout](_media/thermostat/multi_thermostat.png)